© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ruperra Hillfort and Motte is a scheduled monument protected by Cadw under reference GM511.
 View the official record →

-Ruperra Hillfort and Motte is a composite defensive site located in Glamorgan, Wales, which comprises both Iron Age hillfort earthworks and a later medieval motte.
+Ruperra Hillfort and Motte is a prehistoric defence work located in Glamorgan, Wales, comprising an Iron Age hillfort with a later medieval motte constructed within or adjacent to its ramparts.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM511.

 Ruperra Hillfort and Motte dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ruperra Hillfort and Motte is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM511.